Knee Ligament Injuries

 The PCL is also a common ligament to become injured in the knee.
 But a PCL injury

-usually occurs with sudden, direct hit, such as in a car accident or during a football
+often occurs with a sudden, direct hit, such as in a car accident or during a football

 The MCL is injured more often than the LCL.
 Stretch and tear injuries to the collateral

-ligaments are usually caused by a blow to the outer side of the knee.
+ligaments are often caused by a blow to the outer side of the knee.
 This can happen

 when playing hockey or football.